aptech/docs/docs/CR-loadloadfloadkloadmloadploads.rst

 ASCII data files
 ++++++++++++++++

+..
+NOTE:: This function is a deprecated function.
+Consider using :func:`csvReadM` instead.

 To load ASCII data files, square brackets follow the name of the symbol.

 Numbers in ASCII files must be delimited with spaces, commas, tabs, or